Kyoka-Yamamoto/calendar-frontend/README.md

 ## Description

-This is a vertical calendar app which shows events monthly.
+This is a vertical calendar app which shows events monthly and in your local timezone.
 The app allows you to see calendar events for a given month, create new events, update existing events, and delete existing events.

 The app was built using React.js, Typescript, and Ant Design components.